joegearlesss/workflow/DEVELOPER_GUIDE.md

 - **Automatic Creation**: The `~/.workflow/` directory and its subdirectories are created automatically on first workflow execution
 - **Organized Structure**:
-  - `workflows/`: Contains workflow definitions and configuration files
+  - `workflows/`: Contains workflow definitions, configuration files, databases, and logs
-  - `db/`: Isolated database storage for each workflow
-  - `logs/`: Structured logging with daily logs and per-execution detailed logs
-- **Per-Workflow Isolation**: Each workflow gets its own subdirectory in `workflows/`, its own database in `db/`, and its own log directory in `logs/`
+- **Per-Workflow Isolation**: Each workflow gets its own subdirectory in `workflows/` containing definitions, config, database, and logs
 - **Registry Management**: The central registry tracks all workflows and their locations across the directory structure
 - **Cleanup**: Old execution data can be cleaned up using the CLI `cleanup` command
 - **Portability**: The entire `~/.workflow/` directory can be backed up or moved between systems